 Mink Ragdoll Colors

-Mink Ragdolls are characterized by their deep, rich fur colors, which are one of the most distinguishing features of this unique breed variant.
+Mink Ragdolls are characterized by their deep, rich fur colors, which are one of the most distinguishing features of this unique breed.
 Unlike traditional Ragdolls, which develop color points gradually after birth, Mink Ragdoll kittens are born with color and maintain a much richer and more saturated coat throughout their lives.
 Below, we’ll explore the various colors of Mink Ragdolls and how to identify them.

 Seal Mink Ragdoll